How Online Exams Work: How to Be Successful in Online Test Taking

 Keep track of time

 If you have limited time to take the test, set a watch or clock to alert you 10 minutes or so before your deadline so you will know how much time you have left to complete the test.
-Also, don't stay on one question for too long.
-Go back to it later if you're stuck.
+Also, don't forget to circle back to any questions you skipped.

 Don't despair, but do take screen shots and notify your instructor right away.